GDPR Art. 28

 The processor will assist the controller in fulfilling subject-access, rectification, erasure, restriction, portability, and objection requests in line with Articles 12–22 GDPR.
 Tooling:

-- Organisation hard-delete endpoint cascades through all customer-scoped tables and emits a final usage-report email.
+- Organisation hard-delete (from account settings) cascades through all customer-scoped tables and emits a final usage-report email.

 10. Incident notification